 John H. Starks Jr is Assistant Professor of Classics at Binghamton University.
 The syllabus for his Latin course De vitis mulierum Romanarum requires as course texts both Worlds of Roman Women: A Latin Reader (Focus, 2005) and Online Companion.

-responsible for the elegant layout and vibrant colors of the Companion
+Barbara F. McManus, self-taught web programmer and talented designer, was the creator of the elegant layout and vibrant colors of the Companion

 Jillian DeFour, Director of